davidbalbert/Watt/StandardKeyBindingResponder/README.md

 ## Getting started

-1. Conform your text storage to `TextContent`.
-Both `String` and `AttributedString.CharacterView` can conform trivially.
-E.g. `extension String: TextContent {}`.
+1. If you're storing your text in a custom data structure, conform it to `TextContent`. `String`, `AttributedString.CharacterView` and `NSAttributedString` already conform to `TextContent`.
 This is all you need to use `Transposer`.
 2. If your text storage has a method of finding paragraph boundaries that's better than O(n), implement `index(ofParagraphBoundaryBefore:)` and `index(ofParagraphBoundaryAfter:)`.
 3. Implement `TextLayoutDataSource`.
 4. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.